POPCHAINFoundation/POPCHAIN/doc/README.md

 ### macOS

-Drag PIVX-Qt to your applications folder, and then run PIVX-Qt.
+Drag POPCHAIN-Qt to your applications folder, and then run POPCHAIN-Qt.

 ### Need Help?

-* See the documentation at the [PIVX Wiki](https://github.com/PIVX-Project/PIVX/wiki) for help and more information.
+* See the documentation at the [PIVX Wiki](https://github.com/POPCHAIN-Project/POPCHAIN/wiki) for help and more information.
 * Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PIVX Forum](http://forum.pivx.org/).
 * Join our Discord server [Discord Server](https://discord.pivx.org)